Skip to Content

 Upcoming Standing Talks

-This talk is offered at a introductory level.
+This talk is offered at an introductory level.

-We recommend that registrants either attend the Unconscious Bias 101 & 102 talks and/or complete the Unconscious Bias Education Modules 1, 2 & 3 (on SuccessFactors) prior to attending this talk.
+We recommend that registrants either attend the Unconscious Bias 101 & 102 talks and/or complete the Unconscious Bias Education Modules 1, 2 & 3 (on SuccessFactors) prior to attending this workshop.

 • Demonstrate how structural changes to institutional culture and policies can advance equity and inclusion